Death toll rises to five after Russian bombings in Kharkiv on September 24, dozens injured

 He stated that Russia uses Chinese components in drones, surveillance systems, and even missiles.
 Moreover, some components are also supplied from the United States, the Netherlands, Japan, Switzerland, and other Western countries, despite sanctions.

 Vlasyuk stated that the European Union could increase its efforts to stop the flow of Western products to Russia.
-For example, also by taking measures against the Russian state nuclear energy corporation Rosatom.
+For example, by also taking measures against the Russian state nuclear energy corporation Rosatom.

 He mentioned that Rosatom is suspected of using its networks to supply the Russian military.
 However, European capitals are hesitant to act, given Russia’s significant role in the supply of nuclear power plants.